-CPOA Section The CPC is under the auspices of the City's Citizen's Policing Oversight Agency.
-The Civilian Police Oversight Agency (CPOA) is an independent agency of City Government, not part of either the City Administration or City Council that consists of a Police Oversight Board (POB) and an Administrative Office led by the CPOA Executive Director.
+CPOA Section Community Policing Councils are now affiliated with CPOA.
+Civilian Police Oversight Agency (CPOA) is an independent agency of City Government, not part of either the City Administration or City Council that consists of a Police Oversight Board (POB) and an Administrative Office led by the CPOA Executive Director.
 The CPOA receives, investigates and reviews complaints and commendations submitted by community members for/against the Albuquerque Police Department (APD).
 The CPOA also reviews APD policies, practices, and procedures, making recommendation to the Chief of Police.
 The Civilian Police Oversight Agency (CPOA) was established in 2014 after the City of Albuquerque amended its Police Oversight Ordinance.
 As a result, the NEW Police Oversight Ordinance replaced the former Police Oversight Commission (POC) with the new Police Oversight Board (POB) and the former Independent Review Office (IRO) with the new Civilian Police Oversight Agency (CPOA).
 Summary CPOA's mission Advancing Constitutional Policing & Accountability for APD and the Albuquerque Community